c-kick/easy-docker-container-updater/README.md

 - A text-editor to configure the script

 ## Basic configuration
-First, adjust the `options` object to fit your configuration.
+Open `container-update.js` with a text-editor and first adjust the `options` object to fit your configuration:

 ```JavaScript
 const options = {